TodePond/DreamBerd/README.md

 Being a perfect language, DreamBerd features two not-so-harmful control flow structures: ```GOTO``` and  ```COMEFROM```

-With the 'goto' keyword, you can instantly jump execution to any given line or label.
+With the 'goto' keyword, you can instantly jump execution to any given line, label, or variable declaration.
 ```java
 fuci goto() {
    goto label!! // Execution will jump to the 'label' label